Dash-OS/invoke-if/README.md

 the function is a factory.
 It will first call the function and will evaluate the result if it can.

-The example below will toggle which case is executed each time it is called.
+The example below will toggle which case is executed each time any of the current elements tests encounters a `falsey` response.

 ```js
 let i = 0;